 4. Free yourself from PII worries with a new kind of identity protection

 Clearly, we’re in a new era when it comes to securing our identities online.
-In response, McAfee has created a new kind of identity protection.
+In response, McAfee has created a new kind of identity monitoring.

-To address this, your new Identity Protection Service will monitor more personally identifiable information than other leading competitors.
-It will alert you of stolen personal info an average of 10 months ahead of other monitoring services.
+To address this, your identity monitoring looks after more personally identifiable information than other leading competitors.
+It will also alert you of stolen personal info an average of 10 months ahead of other monitoring services.
 And it’s accessible anywhere via mobile app, browser, and the web.

-In practice, McAfee’s Identity Protection Service protects all your online accounts by doing the following:
+In practice, McAfee’s identity monitoring protects all your online accounts by doing the following: